-Named the best seaport in North America by CargoNews Asia for a record 15 times, the Port of Long Beach is the premier gateway for Trans-Pacific trade.
-And with nearly US$ 4 billion in planned upgrades over the next decade, including the Middle Harbor Redevelopment Project, the Port will continue to offer world class facilities for generations to come.
+Named the best seaport in North America by CargoNews Asia for a record 16 times, the Port of Long Beach is the premier gateway for Trans-Pacific trade.
+And with nearly $4 billion in planned upgrades over this decade, including the Middle Harbor Redevelopment Project, the Port will continue to offer world class facilities for generations to come.

 What sets the Port of Long Beach apart...